kelly-mcguffog/capstone-project/README.md

 ## Requirements

 * Ruby 2.7.4
-* NodeJS (v16), and npm
+* NodeJS (v16) and npm
-* HomeBrew
+* Homebrew

 ## Setup

-### To run this application locally on your machine, follow these steps:
+To run this application locally on your machine, follow these steps:

-Fork and clone the repository to your local machine using Git:
+1. Fork and clone the repository to your local machine using Git:

 ```console
 $ git clone git@github.com:your-username/capstone-project.git
 ```

-Navigate to the project directory:
+2. Navigate to the project directory:

 ```console
 $ cd capstone-project
 ```

-Set up the frontend and backend dependencies from the root directory:
+3. Set up the frontend and backend dependencies from the root directory:

 ```console
 $ npm install --prefix client